 Change (UNFCCC).
-Other frameworks in which authoritative data is pertinent to reaching their goals include the Sendai Framework for Disaster Reduction 2015-2030 (UNDRR), the Small Island Developing States Accelerated Modalities of Action (SAMOA) Pathway's Small Island Developing States (SIDS)
+Other frameworks in which authoritative data is pertinent to reaching their goals include the Sendai Framework for Disaster Reduction 2015-2030 (UNDRR), the Small Island Developing States Accelerated Modalities of Action (SAMOA) Pathway's Small Island Developing States (SIDS) Partnership Framework, the HABITAT III New Urban Agenda, and the

-Partnership Framework, the HABITAT III New Urban Agenda, and the Our Ocean, Our Future: Call for Action, to name a few.
+Our Ocean, Our Future: Call for Action, to name a few.
 Moreover, even some of the Environmental, Social, and Corporate Governance (ESG) of various types of firms can be monitored by leveraging authoritative data.

-Nationally, authoritative data is needed to support a wide range of national developmental and strategic priorities such as developing flood maps and planning emergency response routes for emergency preparedness, mapping out fisheries management zones, maritime routes and marine protected areas for conservation, monitoring natural resource supplies and threats, as well as developing positioning, navigation and timing (PNT) technologies and applications for the transportation sector and to supply critical infrastructure, to name a few.
-In this respect, authoritativeness may depend on national priorities, the data that is needed, and the intended use(s) of the data.
-The World Bank IGIF templates may assist with articulating the benefits and uses of authoritative data in regard to national priorities.
+Nationally, authoritative data is needed to support a wide range of national developmental and strategic priorities such as developing flood maps and planning emergency response routes for emergency preparedness, mapping out fisheries management zones, maritime routes and marine protected areas for conservation, monitoring natural resource supplies and threats, as well as developing In the geodesy domain, benefits are primarily realized when the broader society is able to utilize comparable authoritative data for numerous purposes and at different times, alleviating potential inconsistency problems.